Code Running Assistance

 First, choose the test runner.
 To do that, click on the main toolbar to open the Settings/Preferences dialog, and under the Tools node, click Python Integrated Tools page.
 Here is where you will select the default test runner:

 In this case, this is Unittests.
 Apply changes and close the dialog.

 Creating a test

 To run a test, you have to create it first.
-PyCharm suggests a smart way to stub a test out: click the class name and then press Ctrl+Shift+T, or on the main menu, choose.
+PyCharm suggests a smart way to stub a test out: click the class name and then press Ctrl+Shift+T, or from the main menu, choose.
 If a test exists, you can jump directly to it; if it doesn't, PyCharm will create it:

 Click the suggested action, and PyCharm will show the following dialog:

 Click OK, and see the test class opened in the editor:

 PyCharm has produced a test class for us.
 However, this is but a stub, and lacks the actual testing functionality.
 So, we’ll import the class to be tested, and add a test method.
 The resulting code might be as follows: